whitish1984/hbs_scaffold_cli/README.md

 ```
 ## How to use preload

-You can prepend a common template string for any rendering with prepend option.
+You can prepend a common template string for any generating with prepend option.
 Typical usage is assumed for inline partials.

 ### Example